containerd/containerd/README.md

 ### Checkpoint and Restore

 If you have [criu](https://criu.org/Main_Page) installed on your machine you can checkpoint and restore containers and their tasks.
-This allow you to clone and/or live migrate containers to other machines.
+This allows you to clone and/or live migrate containers to other machines.

 ```go
 // checkpoint the task then push it to a registry